 The CEA Task Force is charged with both short-term and longer-term goals.
 The Task Force will recommend a strategic direction for AMIA’s online continuing education program.
 As part of this recommendation, the Task Force will work to identify training/educational needs within the field, summarize existing core competencies analysis and definitions, identify strategic collaborators or partners, and consider the merits of individual certification.

-After these initial webinars, the task force will continue to program material in response to core competencies that address the needs of our changing work environment(s).
-In an effort to help to sustain the profession in this uncertain time, the CEA Task Force wants to encourage the community to converge to share ideas, support and promote each other’s work, strategize to create new remote workflows, and identify areas of advocacy for archiving and preservation practice within the varied institutions we serve.
+The CEA Task Force believes that our programming is strengthened with partnerships across institutions, geography, and areas of expertise.
+This enables us to continue to strive for a more diverse, inclusive, and equitable approach to media preservation.
+In an effort to help to sustain the profession in this uncertain time, the Task Force encourages the AMIA community to share ideas, promote each other’s work, assist one another to create remote workflows, and identify areas of advocacy for archiving and preservation practice within the varied institutions we serve.

 Payment for this programming is on a sliding scale to accommodate all income brackets.

 For those who have lost their jobs or been furloughed these webinars are FREE.